CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 """"""""""""""""""""""""
 The ``aci.payload()`` method is used to build a dictionary of the proposed object configuration.
 All parameters that were not provided a value in the task will be removed from the dictionary (both for the object and its children).
 Any parameter that does have a value will be converted to a string and added to the final dictionary object that will be used for comparison against the existing configuration.

-We remove the values of parameters that are empty.
+We remove the values of parameters that are set to "None".
 If there is a previous configuration for the value that is non-default, then the parameter will not be modified if we do not reset it.
-For example, if the description is set to something and then we run it again with no description, it will not change it to the default.
+For example, if the description is set to something and then we run it again with no description, it will not change it to the default, but by setting it to None, it will remove the description from the payload.

 If parameters of the payload have been added in a recent version, we recommend adding the new parameters to the payload when the parameter is assigned a value.
 This is done to maintain backward compatibility.